UNPRECEDENTED ACCESS TO OVER ONE MILLION PAGES OF FEMALE-AUTHORED WORK

 OPPORTUNTIES FOR DIGITAL SCHOLARSHIP

-As an archive of exclusively female-authored works, Rare Titles from the American Antiquarian Society, 1820-1922 presents an exciting opportunity for text and data mining.
+As an archive of exclusively female-authored or female-edited works, Rare Titles from the American Antiquarian Society, 1820-1922 presents an exciting opportunity for text and data mining.
 By providing a unique corpus of material that has clear definition and boundaries, the module forms a perfect data set for digital humanities research, enabling new scholarship into feminist perspectives.

 Platform Features & Tools